 Manipur – Culture and Tradition

 Manipur is a northeastern state in India, with Imphal it’s capital.
-It is one of the seven sister states of India and literally means “A Jeweled land” and is also called as “Switzerland of the East“.
+It is one of the seven sister states of India and literally means “A Jeweled land” and is also called “Switzerland of the East“.
 This region may not really have the mine of the Gems, but its natural beauty comes only after Kashmir in India, which is not wrong to say the state of the Gems and Jewels.

 Manipur looks like a paradise on this earth.
 Some people also call Manipur a city of gold.
 Naturally, Manipur looks very beautiful.
 The deer of Sangati is found only in Manipur, and the siroi lily flowers are also seen only in the Siroi hill of Manipur this lily flower is found only here in the world.
 The rare-species Zuco lily is found in the Juco Valley.
 The state has a rich biodiversity with many rare medicinal plants and many rare orchids and ferns are also found in Manipur.

 It is called Kashmir of the East, Pandit Jawaharlal Nehru called Manipur the “Jewel of India” and Lord Irwin who visited Manipur in 1931 called it “Switzerland of the East“.
-The Japanese army termed it as “flower of the lofty heights“.
+The Japanese army termed it a “flower of the lofty heights“.

 Manipur has a long glorious history even before the beginning of the Cristian era.
 Manipur is mentioned in Mahabharata where Chitrangada, one of Arjuna’s wives was from the kingdom of Manipura.
 There are many theories about the origin of the Meitei people, but many anthropologists and historians believe that they are Tibeto-Burmese people who came and settled in the Imphal valley.
 Many kings ruled Manipur and Manipur’s independence and sovereignty remained until the early 19th century.

-The history of the Miti king of Manipur is found in Puyas, some people also call Puyas as Puwaris.
+The history of the Miti king of Manipur is found in Puyas, which some people also call Puyas Puwaris.
 It contains information about Ningthau Kangbalon, Chitharol Kumbaba, Ningtharol Lambuba, Poretan Khunathokpa, Panthoibi Khongkul in the Mitti script.
 This complete information has been written by the Miti king Maharaja and learned people of his time.

 The name of its capital was Kangla, Yumphal.
 Today the capital of Manipur is called Imphal.
-People of this state are called by many names such as Miti, Piri Miti, Maiti and Miti.
+People of this state are called by many names such as Miti, Piri Miti, Maiti, and Miti.